Liftric/cognito-idp/README.md

 At the moment you can only sign in with username and password.

-The response contains an access token and an expiration time which will be stored in the iOS UserDefaults or in the SharedPreferences.

 ```kotlin
 signIn(username = "user", password = "password") { error, value ->
     ...